baianat/vuse/README.md

 ### Section

 complete example for working section
-> here we use [NARX](https://github.com/baianat/NARX) patterns library for grid and UI elements.
+> Here we use [NARX](https://github.com/baianat/NARX) patterns library for grid and UI elements.
+> We using [pug](https://pugjs.org) languge to focus more on the working code.

 ```pug
 <template lang="pug">